Mi Fido Amici Davvero

 - synthetic parfumes;

-Thanks to the high quality standards and production methotology, Argital has obtained for many of its articles international trademarks as Demeter for international quality specifically for biodinamic cultivation; AIAB-ICEA for biological quality and VIDA SANA certification, this last, a spanish association with several dues as biological agriculture development and control of all products adressed to the natural market.
+Thanks to the high quality standards and production methodology, Argital has obtained for many of its products, the most important international trademarks, such as Demeter for international quality specifically for biodinamic cultivation; ICEA for biological quality and BDIH for natural products.

-Argital’s products are not tested on animals.
-For these reasons, ethic coherence, respect for animals and nature, which Argital maintains and defends, the company has obtained the LAV certification - Anti Vivisection League.
+Argital's products are not tested on animals.
+For this reason, and for the ethic coherence, the respect for animals and nature, that Argital has always shown and defended, the company has obtained the LAV certification - Anti Vivisection League. (quello in grassetto è da modificare)

-Argital products present by the best herborist’s shops, pharmacies and natural groceryshops all over Italy.
+Argital products are present in the best herborist's shops, pharmacies and natural health stores all over Italy.

 To know more about it